Jgd-m3/School_Assistant/README.md

 # School_Assistant
-Android Application to manage tutorships of with the teachers
+Native ANDROID APP to manage tutorships of with the teachers